-It started as a spontaneous pep-talk.
+It started as a spontaneous pep talk.
 Then this Starbucks barista became a lifeline for a boy with cancer.

 Cole’s illness has been all-consuming for his whole family, his mother said, and has been so intense that he hasn’t been able to participate in school.

-Given his depleted immune system and the risks associated with the coronavirus, “we are very isolated,” said Haar, who lives in a rural area near Wine Country, Calif., with her husband and two of her four children.
+Given his depleted immune system and the risks associated with the coronavirus, “we are very isolated,” said Haar, who lives in a rural area near Temecula, Calif., with her husband and two of her four children.

-Each time Cole has a chemo appointment — which is four days a week — he and his mother drive for two hours to the children’s hospital in Lake Elsinore.
+Each time Cole has a chemo appointment — which is four days a week — he and his mother drive two hours to the children’s hospital in Orange County.

 “I cannot even explain how awful all of this has been.
 But Eddie is definitely a bright spot.
-He is a source of happiness,” said Haar.
+He is a source of happiness,” Haar said.

 Aldrete, who is gay and struggled with depression during his childhood, said the challenges in his own life have enabled him to better relate to Cole.